turboapps/docs/server/hub_server/advanced_topics.md

 Once submitted, the configuration will be available for the configured timeout period.
 This can be set on the server administration website (the default is 24-hour).
 The timeout is reset whenever the configuration is retrieved.

-You may also lookup configs from the launch configuration service by performing a GET request on the same URL with an HTTP scheme, for example:
+You may also lookup configs from the launch configuration service by performing a GET request on the same URL with an HTTP/S scheme, for example:

 ```
 http://[hub-server]/config?t=config&h=sha256:66a123724dd6f8fb5ee050644a5494795fed2a1901d0c56def4030d8a6a26175&scheme=http&v=2